The twinkies are 5 years, 5 months, 4 weeks & 2 days old. YIKES!

-Lots of women, especially new moms, complain about their mid sections.
-Any way they can find to shrink their tummies without costly and painful surgery, they of course will jump at.
+Lots of women, especially new moms, complain about their mid-sections.
+Any way they can find to shrink their tummies without costly and painful surgery, they naturally will jump at.
 Me being one of them.
 Well was one of them, until I followed some of my own advice below.

-Despite popular belief, crunches and similar stomach exercises where the abs are forced and can actually be damaged in the process, are by far not the most effective way to get great abs, and a 6 pack is hard to achieve for anybody.
+Despite popular belief, crunches and similar stomach exercises where the abs are forced and can actually be damaged in the process, are by far not the most effective way to get great abs.
+And a 6 pack is hard to achieve for anybody.
 For some it is impossible.
 You can work out for a lifetime and never get that super chiseled look, but for most of us ladies that’s just fine with us.
-We just want to be flat and no pouches.
-Not to enter into any fitness competitions.
+We just want to be flat bellied without pouches.
+We aren’t looking to enter into any fitness competitions.

 After having children especially, it can be harder, but certainly not impossible, to get this area back in check.
 Yes, even after twins.
-Here are some non-invasive things you can do to improve your body and your confidence.
+Here are some non-invasive things you can do to improve your belly, your body and your confidence.

-The more fat you ingest, the more fat you need to burn off, and fat for us ladies tends to accumulate in the stomach and thigh areas.
+The more fat you ingest, the more fat you need to burn off.
+Unfortunately, fat for us ladies tends to accumulate in the stomach and thigh areas.
 So it all starts with a healthy diet, 1st and foremost.
-Do remember, some fats are necessary for our health and our bodies, however, an abundance of them will do you more harm then good, in more ways then just a muffin top.
+Do remember that some fats are necessary for our health and our bodies, however, an over-abundance of them will do you more harm then good, in more ways then just a muffin top.

-Not only does this improve tone in all of the muscles of your body, and helps to strengthen your heart, which is a BIG plus, but it also helps burn calories, which in turn burns fat.
-So it doesn’t always have to mean targeted stomach exercises to affect the stomach region.
+Not only does this improve tone in all of the muscles in your body, and helps to strengthen your heart, which is a BIG plus.
+But cardio exercise also helps burn calories, which in turn burns fat.
+So it does not always have to mean targeted stomach exercises to affect the stomach region.
 That is a common misconception.

-Take in an aerobics, Zumba, or step class, and you will be doing your mid section a favor.
-If you can’t get to a gym, then wait for the kiddies to go to sleep at night, or get up extra early, pop in a DVD and burn, burn, burn!
+Take in an aerobics, Zumba, or step class, and you will be doing your mid-section a big favor.
+If you can’t get to a gym, then wait for the kiddies to go to sleep at night, or get up extra early, pop in a DVD and burn baby burn!
 You’ll find yourself looking and feeling better in no time!
 The kids are almost back in school now – no excuses!

 Don’t just focus on the abdominals, but rather strengthening the entire body including the abs.
 Over working the abs or working them improperly, can cause a diastasis.
 (A gap in the muscles of the abdominals, that allow your organs to protrude through, and this can lead to back pain and even hernia.)